This guide for wealth management professionals can help identify circumstances that may put their customers at risk.

 Is their insurance program messy?

 Successful individuals acquire assets over time, so it’s not uncommon to insure them in different ways.
 A summer residence, for example, may be with a different agent and carrier than the home in the suburbs.
 Fine art may be insured independently from cars.
 Whatever the combination, the result is fragmented, making insurance more difficult and expensive to manage.
-Don’t allow your clients to wait until claim time to find out what is—and is not—protected.
+Don’t allow your customers to wait until claim time to find out what is—and is not—protected.
 A high net worth insurance provider is more likely to address the special circumstances that can come with success, or simply offer coverages that traditionally have been ignored in the mainstream marketplace.

 Do they employ private staff?

 It’s not uncommon for nannies, housekeepers, private assistants, gardeners and others to take their employers to court.
 AIG Private Client Group’s employment practices liability insurance (EPLI) option responds to allegations of sexual harassment, wrongful termination, discrimination and more.
-In addition, we offer complimentary background checks on private staff1—helping ensure that only the most qualified and credible individuals are taking care of your clients’ loved ones and property.
+In addition, we offer complimentary background checks on private staff1—helping ensure that only the most qualified and credible individuals are taking care of your customers’ loved ones and property.

 What sort of activities or hobbies do they enjoy?

-Whether it’s collecting cars, buying art or building a wine collection, AIG Private Client Group offers coverage to protect whatever passion your clients might have.
+Whether it’s collecting cars, buying art or building a wine collection, AIG Private Client Group offers coverage to protect whatever passion your customers might have.
 As a complement to our private collections coverage, our art collection management experts are available to ensure that each collection is properly valued, insured and protected in the event of a disaster—or even an everyday mishap.

 What is the makeup of the family?

 Family members may increase exposure to unidentified risks.
 For example, having a youthful driver may increase the need for higher liability limits.
-Or, young children in the family may encourage your clients to consider kidnap and ransom coverage.
-Your client may need an emergency preparedness plan for members of the family who are elderly or have special needs.
+Or, young children in the family may encourage your customers to consider kidnap and ransom coverage.
+Your customer may need an emergency preparedness plan for members of the family who are elderly or have special needs.
 AIG Private Client Group specialists can assist in preparing a plan.

 Many wealthy people structure their property ownership using LLC’s, LLP’s and trusts.
 Not all insurance providers enable policies to reflect these alternate structures, which can result in diminished protection or complications at claim time.